tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 ![](coupling-3.png)

-This class depends on none of internal class, which means it's CBO value is 0, same as the result of SourceMeter.
+This class depends on none of internal class, which means it's CBO value is 0 and this class has little coupling with other classes, same as the result of SourceMeter.

 For those which is coupled with `GsonFlattener`, the coupling should be __data coupling__, only required data is passed into this class.